felskrone/salt-eventsd/README.md

 # salt-eventsd

+THIS IS STILL IN DEVELOPMENT AND IN ITS EARLY STAGES.
+NOT READY FOR PRODUCTION YET!

 A event-listener daemon for saltstack that writes data into a database

 It connects to the salt-masters event-bus and listens for all events.
 Depending on the configuration, certain events can be collected into an event-queue and written into a database.

 ### Usage Examples
 - collect all events with tag 'new_job' to have a job-history that lasts longer than saltstacks job-cache